PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owner.
 Establish its production occurrence count, return schema, and pruning contract before choosing an unambiguous evidence target.
 Commit and push only;
 do not create or update a pull request.

+## Pre-terminal pre-ADD evidence characterization checkpoint

+The composite pre-ADD owner has exactly one direct lowerer call.
+Its indexed and compatibility rewrites report one aggregate `optimized_transpose_pre_add_nhwc_chains` counter, but the compatibility owner unconditionally prunes at exit.
+A dedicated zero-rewrite test confirms that an unused tensor can be removed while the returned counter remains zero.

+Strict expected-failure coverage therefore requires adjacent `pre_terminal_pre_add_tensor_count` and `_pre_terminal_pre_add_stats` assignments.
+The summary must preserve the raw counter and add clamped net `pruned_unused_tensors`.
+Terminal affine recovery and `channel_slice_pad_mul_results` are fixed outer boundaries; ModelIR and Session LayoutState forwarding remain unchanged.

+At implementation, replace the unique direct expression with count plus merged stats assignments.
+Update the channel-slice and downstream bridge boundary contracts, but leave the three orchestration-owned occurrences unchanged.
+Validate zero-rewrite pruning, the complete indexed/compatibility owner, channel-slice, terminal-affine, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.